pwnerblu/ios7resources-ipad1/README.md

 NyanSatan - DT diffing tool, and some of the diff itself.
 Also for rc.boot and exploit.dmg, which is used for untethering it.

-Tuanem - Fixing some issues
+Tuanem - Fixing some issues on iOS 7 iPad 1

 Ralph0045 - The one that originally ported iOS 7 to the iPod touch 4